KaushalMorankar/IR2Vec/seed_embeddings/README.md

 * `outputFileName` is the file where the triplets would be written
     * New file would be created if the file with given name *does not* exist.
     * If file *exists* with the given name, the triplets would be **appended** on to the same file.
+* `llvm build path` is the path of the build directory of the llvm version to which you want to upgrade.

 Example Usage:
 > bash triplets.sh ../build 2 files_path.txt triplets.txt

 #### Files used to generate Seed Embedding Vocabulary
-We generated ll files from `Boost` libraries and `spec cpu 2017` benchmarks to generate triplets.
+We generated ll files from `Boost` libraries and `spec cpu 2017` and `spec cpu 2006` benchmarks to generate triplets.

 Dataset | Source
 ------------ | -------------